tuosuniversity/Vellum/Output/EN/1_The Power of Perception/10_What_Science_Observes_During_Mindfulness.md

 ## Article 3

-**SEO-Optimized Title:** The Scientific Pillars of Quantum Mindfulness: A Framework for Real-World Change
+ The Scientific Pillars of Quantum Mindfulness: A Framework for Real-World Change

 **Article Body:**